unlcms/unl_dcf/README.md

 # DCF Lazy Loading
 The *DCF Lazy Loading* module allows for a site builder to use *DCF Lazy Loading* with Drupal.
 It supports the base lazying loading functionality where images are loaded prior to entering the viewport.
 It also provides the ability to automatically calculate the *sizes* attribute based on the parent element.

-# DCF Base
-Coming soon! - a Drupal 8 base theme for DCF.